lpalova/lpalova.github.io/_posts/2016-4-11-MTA-tunstiles.md

 ![Top 20 Stations by total entries](images/MTA/entries/top_20_entries_lines_stations.png)
 ![Top 20 Stations by total exits](images/MTA/exits/top_20_exits_lines_stations.png)

 The two figures above show the top 20 stations in terms of most entries and exits.
 Notice that a station is uniquely identified by station name and line name.
 For example, 86th street on Upper East Side is ''86 ST, 456''.
-Similarly, Penn Station is characterized by three turnstile groups: ''34ST-PENN STA, ACE'', ''34ST-PENN STA, 123ACE'', and ''34ST-PENN STA, 123''.
-The ambiguity of the 34ST-Penn Station notation is unfortunate here.
-Most stations are however identified uniquely by the above rule.
+Similarly, Penn Station, New York is characterized by three turnstile groups: ''34ST-PENN STA, ACE'', ''34ST-PENN STA, 123ACE'', and ''34ST-PENN STA, 123''.
+The ambiguity of 34ST-Penn Station notation is unfortunate here.
+However, most stations are identified uniquely by using the above rule.
 A closer analysis, where we count all subway lines per station, shows that ''34ST-PENN STA'' is the number one hub for commuters, followed by ''42ST-GRD CNTRL'' (Grand Central Station) and ''34ST-HERALD SQ''.

-shows that counting all station entries show Penn station number 1 commuting stop, followed by ... and ... .

-Fig. exits

 If we exclude ... , ... , .. and ... from our analysis, and plot the most frequent MTA stations again, we notice that ... is number 1 station, followed by ... and ... .
 The entries and exits figures below show ...